MapsPeople/docs/src/content/various/glossary.md

   order: 5
 ---

-MapsIndoors is a product to help your users navigate your venues and buildings using a digital solution, either on their own smartphone or a kiosk that you provide at certain locations!
+MapsIndoors is a mapping platform designed to help users navigate your venues and buildings using a digital solution, either on their own smartphone or a kiosk that you provide at certain locations.

-As a customer purchasing MapsIndoors, you get access to our dedicated team of GeoData specialists, who will convert your floor plans or building blueprints to digital information, alongside a route network, which will then be created as a "Solution" in the MapsIndoors system.
-You can then manage your information through the Content Management System, or CMS.
-Here you can create "Locations", making each meeting room or desk-space unique, you can create different User Roles, providing different access permissions from visitors to executives!
+As a customer purchasing MapsIndoors, you get access to our team of GeoData specialists.
+They will convert your floor plans or building blueprints into digital information, alongside a route network, which will then be created as a "Solution" in the MapsIndoors system.
+You can manage your information through our content management system, the MapsIndoors CMS.
+Here you can create "Locations", making each meeting room or desk-space unique and you can create different User Roles, providing different access permissions from visitors to executives.

-You also gain access to our SDK's, provided for both Android and iOS for mobile developers, or a JavaScript SDK for web development.
-Using these SDK's, you can integrate MapsIndoors into your own app, or create a whole new wayfinding app from scratch!
-The possibilities are many, and the functionalities included in the MapsIndoors SDK open paths to many use-cases.
-This Documentation site gives you information on the various features present, and how to use them.
+You also gain access to our SDKs for both Android and iOS for mobile developers and a JavaScript SDK for web development.
+Using these SDKs, you can integrate MapsIndoors into your own app or create a whole new wayfinding app from scratch.
+This Documentation site gives you information on the various features present and how to use them.

 ### Solution